codefinity/oeuvre/README.md

 [12.
 Issue Resolutions and Workarounds](#Issue-Resolutions-and-Workarounds)

-## A Need for a Project like Oeuvre
+## A Need for a Project Like Oeuvre